 A: A service or expense must be incurred before it is eligible for reimbursement.
-An FSA expense is considered "incurred" when the service is performed, not when you pay for the service.
+An FSA expense is considered incurred when the service is performed, not when you pay for the service.
 In addition, the service must be performed during your participation in the plan.
 Services or expenses incurred before or after your plan participation dates do not qualify for reimbursement.

-Q: What is the "run-out" period?
+Q: What is the run-out period?

-A: The "run-out" is a specified period of time after the end of the plan year, or following your termination in the plan, in which you may continue to submit claims incurred during your period of coverage.
+A: The run-out is a specified period of time after the end of the plan year, or following your termination in the plan, in which you may continue to submit claims incurred during your period of coverage.

 This is not a period when you are able to continue to incur new expenses, rather it allows you time to gather and submit expenses before forfeitures are applied.

-For example, if your plan has a 90-day "run-out" period, you will have 90 days from your date of termination to submit expenses incurred prior to the termination date.
+For example, if your plan has a 90-day run-out period, you will have 90 days from your date of termination to submit expenses incurred prior to the termination date.
+Plan options may vary, so please refer to your employer's plan document.

-Q: What happens if I do not use all of the money in my account by the end of the plan year?

-A: Any money remaining in your account at the end of the plan year will be forfeited, according to federal law.
-It's referred to as a "use-it-or-lose-it".
-However, employers may allow a grace period or rollover of unused funds up to \$610, so check your employer plan documents.
+- Q: What happens if I don't use all of the money in my account by the end of the plan year? - A: Any money remaining in your account at the end of the plan year will be forfeited, according to federal law.
+It's referred to as a use-it-or-lose-it.
+However, employers may allow a grace period or rollover of unused funds, so check your employer plan documents.